About the program

 - Frances Townsend, former Homeland Security Advisor to the US president; former Deputy US National Security Advisor for Combating Terrorism

-- Dr. Sanam Vakil, PhD, Deputy Director and Senior Research Fellow, Middle East and North Africa Program, Chatham House
+- Dr. Sanam Vakil, PhD, Director, Middle East and North Africa Programme, Chatham House